 Waiuku’s Notable People

 Waiuku is the hometown of Waikato Chiefs rugby teams star kicker Stephen Donald.
 He played his first game for the All-Blacks against England on June 14 2008, becoming the first All-Black ever to have attended Waiuku College.
-Though born in Papakura on December 3, 1983, Stephen attended Sandspit Primary School in Waiuku then four years at Waiuku College where his father is a long-serving teacher, before spending his seventh form at Wesley College.
+Though born in Papakura on December 3, 1983, Stephen attended Sandspit Primary School in Waiuku, then Waiuku College for four years where his father is a long- serving teacher, before spending his seventh form at Wesley College.

 John Campbell Paterson